adambard/learnxinyminutes-docs/vim.html.markdown

 ## Macros

 Macros are basically recordable actions.
-When you start recording a macro, they record **every** action and command you use, until you stop recording.
-On invoking a macro, they apply the same actions and commands again.
+When you start recording a macro, it records **every** action and command you use, until you stop recording.
+On invoking a macro, it applies the exact same sequence of actions and commands again on the text selection.

 ```
     qa               # Start recording a macro named 'a'